-Upon reflection (and now two years later) I would say the Hungarians I have met so far, especially the older generation, are very humble, hospitable, intelligent, family orientated, thoughtful, generous, fun-loving people; just like other nationalities of the world.
+Upon reflection (and now four years later) I would say the Hungarians I have met so far, especially the older generation, are very humble, hospitable, intelligent, family orientated, thoughtful, generous, fun-loving people; just like other nationalities of the world.

 The typical Hungarian spends all day wearing a fancy costume and clogs!

 As you learn more languages, meet different cultures and visit more countries you get to realise all countries and nationalities have the same types of people in them - Good, Bad, Happy, Sad, Kind, Passionate, Boring, Lazy, Hard Working, Intelligent, etc. So when meeting Hungarians for the first time just be yourself and treat them like you would your fellow countrymen; with respect.

 Hungarian FoodHungarian Food and the staple diet are primarily made up of pasta, vegetables and meat in the form of a soup (known as Goulash, which is like a soup-stew).
 This is normally accompanied with bread.
 They also eat fish soup, fruit, pizza, cakes, chocolates and cheese based snacks and have take-aways, outdoor food bars and supermarkets.
 So do not worry if you miss certain foods from "back home" as the supermarkets and take-aways should have something you like.